diku-dk/futhark-website/blog/2021-08-05-half-precision-floats.md

 the
 [`cl_khr_fp16`](https://www.khronos.org/registry/OpenCL/sdk/1.0/docs/man/xhtml/cl_khr_fp16.html)
 extension (and you enable it).
-OpenCL platforms are loaded dynamically followed by run-time compilation at kernels, so the Futhark compiler does not know at compile-time whether the target platform supports half-precision.
+OpenCL platforms are loaded dynamically, followed by run-time compilation of kernels, so the Futhark compiler does not know at compile-time whether the target platform supports half-precision.
 Therefore we generate [kernel code with plenty of